-IT project management software company, Atlassian (NASDAQ:TEAM) announced better-than-expected results in the Q2 FY2023 quarter, with revenue up 26.7% year on year to $872.7 million.
-The company expects that next quarter's revenue would be around $900 million, which is the midpoint of the guidance range.
-That was in roughly line with analyst expectations.
-Atlassian made a GAAP loss of $205 million, down on its loss of $77.4 million, in the same quarter last year.
+IT project management software company, Atlassian (NASDAQ:TEAM) reported Q3 FY2023 results beating Wall St's expectations, with revenue up 23.6% year on year to $915.5 million.
+The company expects that next quarter's revenue would be around $910 million, which is the midpoint of the guidance range.
+That is slightly below analyst expectations.
+Atlassian made a GAAP loss of $209 million, down on its loss of $31.1 million, in the same quarter last year.

 Founded by Australian co-CEOs Mike Cannon-Brookes and Scott Farquhar in 2002, Atlassian (NASDAQ:TEAM) provides software as a service that makes it easier for large teams of software developers to manage projects, especially in software development.

 Atlassian’s software platforms such as Jira, Confluence, Trello and Bitbucket, help staff at diverse organisations manage, maintain and develop their technology stacks, as well as drive and track collaboration more generally.
 For example, Jira Core is a project and task management solution that anyone in an organization can use to plan, track, and report on projects, splitting each task up into multiple steps, and facilitating code review and testing.
 Meanwhile, Confluence provides a workspace on the cloud for individuals to collaborate on their projects and Bitbucket is used to store and deploy codebase.